MHJahanbakhsh/notes/REACT.md

 Once React knows which virtual DOM objects have changed, then React updates those objects, and only those objects, on the real DOM

-vanillajs approach id imperative but react with use of jsx is declarative: document.createElement('div').append(document.getElementById('root') vs jsx approach
+vanillajs approach is imperative but react with use of jsx is declarative: document.createElement('div').append(document.getElementById('root') vs jsx approach
 ---
 whenever you combine components you're using composition